-Future of the Oceans
+Future of the Seas

 Now’s oceans are comparatively youthful geologic formations which are always experiencing changes within their physical size as well as measurement.
 Radiocarbon scans of submerged stone beds found that just about all ocean bottom is less than 180 million years of age.
 While new oceanic bedrock is formed along oceanic ridges, it’s concurrently broken down in subduction zones and remitted into magma.

 Scans additionally have shown that planetary tectonic plates are going, and fifteen major tectonic plates (and up to forty-one smaller ones) fit together like a short-term jigsaw puzzle.
 Slipping on a molten layer below the lithosphere, both the oceanic and continental plates collide with one another regularly.

 As the Atlantic Ocean grows, the Pacific Ocean shrinks.
 Within a couple hundred million years, the face of the planet will appear substantially different than it does now.
 This oceanic geological sequence has been repeating itself for at least 3 billion years, and scientists predict it’s going to keep doing so until the inner part of the planet cools into a solid mass.

 Other physical changes have occurred to the oceans within a shorter period.
 Sediment and organic debris have collected and added layers to ocean and sea bottoms.
 In a few areas, this amounts to 15,000 feet (4,572 meters) of deposits, as in the Mediterranean Sea.
 The World Ocean has steadily worn away at the continental upland, taking stone, sand, and minerals into the water.

 As the polar ice caps have grown and decreased according to shifts in surface temperatures, ocean water levels have fluctuated.
 During the Earth’s ice ages, the oceans became smaller, showing characteristics including the Siberian Land Bridge between Russia and North America.
 Global warming historically has meant a